By Brian Cowan

 From May 2018 we will all trust GDPR to ensure that organisations treat personal information with respect.
 There will be teething problems but ultimately it represents a step towards better individual privacy.
 If my mobile phone log was to be believed, I am lucky to be alive after being injured in so many accidents, and I cannot remember any of them!

 Based on the survey above, something needs to happen to restore public faith in organisations of all types.
-GDPR appears to represent the first step along this journey.
+GDPR appears to represent the first step along this journey but will people trust GDPR.

 Finding GDPR information